I love to read and find it rather odd that not everyone shares my joy of

 the written word.
 I’ll even read a book I dislike to the end.
 At my rather fab

 bookclub, we drink champagne while we discuss the merits of the monthly

 read.
 It’s all rather proper though, we do actually read the book.
-In fact there is an enforced three strikes for not having read the book before you are dismissed!!
+In fact, there’s an enforced three strikes for not having read the book before you are dismissed!!

-Hopefully I’ll see you there
+Hopefully, I’ll see you there